mohit-ms310/Password-Generator-Website/README.md

 # License
 This project is created by me, which means you are free to use, modify, and distribute the code in accordance with the terms of the license.

-# Acknowledgments
-1. This password generator project is made during the Web Dev Course of Love Babbar
-2. The design of the Password Generator is inspired by various password generator tools available online.
 # Contact
-If you have any questions or suggestions, feel free to contact me at anantaggcsai@gmail.com
+If you have any questions or suggestions, feel free to contact me at mohitsh310@gmail.com

 # Thank you for using the Password Generator!